10-2022

 Everyone understands that this is a matter of taste.
 If you always wished The Beatles albums had more bass, more compression and a smoother tonal balance overall, you can buy the new Heavy Vinyl pressings and get the sound you prefer on every title The Beatles ever released.

-That sound does not exist on the tapes.
+However, I hope you know that the sound I have just described does not exist on the master tapes.

 Call it The New Beatles Sound.
 I am on record as not liking engineers who create a new sound for records that had perfectly good sound already.
 Those of us who do not like our Beatles album to have those qualities should not be buying these newly remastered versions.